Loudoun County Sanitation Authority: Water and Wastewater Operations

-Aquiary
+Education

 Loudoun Water created an indoor education center and outdoor interpretive area called The Aquiary (ā•kwee•air•ee).
 The Aquiary is like a water museum, full of interactive exhibits and interpretive trails that tell the story of drinking water treatment and delivery; source water protection; water conservation and water reclamation.
 The Aquiary was named by one of the citizen members of the advisory group that advised Loudoun Water on the content and appearance of the space.
 It is a made-up word that rhymes with aviary, and means “a place for Loudoun water learning and appreciation.”
 Brainstorming for the space and the trail system began in 2003 when Loudoun Water first decided to build a campus in Ashburn, next to its Operations and Maintenance facility.
 Loudoun Water worked with consultants and a citizen advisory group, comprising a diverse array of Loudoun Water customer volunteers, to develop the exhibits and the space.

 Loudoun Water has intended the Aquiary to serve as a learning and teaching tool for Loudoun County Public Schools, and consulted with teachers and the school administration to ensure its effectiveness as a field trip destination.

 The Aquiary is a National Wildlife Federation certified national wildlife habitat.